 Being a local pharmacist, you’ll become a part of the local community.
 Provide returning customers with good service, and they’ll learn to trust you and eventually come to you for advice.

-If you’re the sort of person who would find that rewarding, then you’ll surely draw immense satisfaction from a career in a pharmacy.
+If you’re the sort of person who would find career in pharmacy rewarding, then you’ll surely draw immense satisfaction from a career in a pharmacy.

 Of course, money is a big motivator for many of us.
 Newly-qualified pharmacists can expect to pick up anywhere between £25,000 and £35,000.
 Privately-run pharmacies will offer different salaries to NHS ones.